 Similarly, we compare the precipitation spectra for events with one or two phase pairs to those with five or more phase pairs (spectra not shown).
-The fluxes at and around 100 keV are about an order of magnitude higher for events with five or more expansion phases than for those with only 1-2 phase pairs.
-Furthermore, during the first night of the multi-night events, the

-285 expansion phases than for those with only 1-2 phase pairs.
-Furthermore, during the first night of the multi-night events, the median flux at and around 100 keV is lower than during the second night, by about half an order of magnitude.
+The fluxes at and around 100 keV are about an order of magnitude higher for events with five or more expansion phases than for those with only one to two phase pairs.
+Furthermore, during the first night of the multi-night events, the median flux at and around 100 keV is lower than during the second night by about half an order of magnitude.
 These findings are in good agreement with the CNA results described in the previous section.